HJSD School Board Members

 The Board of Trustee of Joint Hagerman School District No. 233 announces a vacancy on the Board in Zone 2.
 This is in addition to other zones that are currently up for election.
 Any U.S. citizen 18 years of age or older who resides in Zone 2 may apply to fill the vacancy.
 Applicants will be interviewed and an appointment will be made at the October board meeting.
 Maps and legal descriptions of the trustee zones are available on this website.
 Residents of Zone 2 who are interested in filling this vacancy should fill out and submit the on-line application form below or stop by the district office in Hagerman Elementary School and pick up an application form no later than Monday, October 4, 2021.

 Board meetings provide an opportunity for public comment and the public is invited to attend.
 Individuals who would like to address the board are invited to do so; however, at least one week advance notice is required to be placed on the agenda.
-For information, please contact Cathy Bridwell, Clerk of the Board at 208-837-6344.
+For information, please contact Melissa Lemmon, Clerk of the Board at 208-837-6344.

 The School District meeting room is accessible to the physically disabled.